Post

 x = 20; // L2: deps(x) = {L1, L2} // Weak update: L1 is retained

-2. Definite Execution: Does the assignment always execute along this path?
-If yes, strong update.
-If conditional, weak update.
+2. Does the assignment always run on this path?
+If yes, strong.
+If it’s behind a condition, weak.

-Operations inside conditional blocks depend not only on their inputs but also on the condition that guards them:
+An operation inside a conditional block depends not only on its inputs but on the condition guarding it:

 1